 Furnished Finder is an Airbnb alternative for travelers seeking a furnished rental for 30 days or longer.
-In this article, I’ll share my experience using the Furnished Finder platform, from my perspective as a former five-star Airbnb host and frequent guest of Airbnbs.
+In this article, I share my experience using the Furnished Finder platform as a former five-star Airbnb host and frequent Airbnb user.

-Using my extensive experience on the Airbnb platform, in this article I compare and contrast what it’s like to stay in a Furnished Finder as opposed to the more familiar Airbnb model that most people are familiar with.
+Using my extensive experience on the Airbnb platform, in this article I compare what it’s like to stay in a Furnished Finder instead of an Airbnb.

 Reasons to use Furnished Finder instead of Airbnb for longer stays: